Sunday, October 6, 2024

 Lonely at the Top

-Lonely Rich Kid: Kristina whenever her/his/their mostly similar-aged cousins and the children of the courtiers weren't around.
+Lonely Rich Kid: Kristina as a child whenever her mostly similar-aged cousins and the children of her courtiers weren't around.

-Loophole Abuse: Kristina made her/his/their older cousin Karl Gustav her/his/their heir to the throne and even adopted him as her/his/their son after refusing to marry him, let alone anyone else.
+Loophole Abuse: Kristina made her older cousin Karl Gustav her heir to the throne and even adopted him as her son after refusing to marry him, let alone anyone else.

 Lovable Nerd